2284238y/weather_station/README.md

 The components are listed here:

-P82B96TD,112 the level shifter on both circuits (remote enclosure/outside and “main/local enclosure”/inside)
+- P82B96TD,112 the level shifter on both circuits (remote enclosure/outside and “main/local enclosure”/inside)

-HIH6030-021-001 the humidity and temperature sensor, on the remote circuit (to be placed outside) MPL3115A2 the atmospheric pressure sensor, on the remote circuit 1-406541-5 the RJ45 Ethernet connector plug, on both circuits the GPIO header: all pins will be soldered to the homemade board for better stability when the homemade board is plugged into the Raspberry PI, but only 4 of the connections are live: ground, voltage, clock and data (i2c protocol).
+- HIH6030-021-001 the humidity and temperature sensor, on the remote circuit (to be placed outside)

+- MPL3115A2 the atmospheric pressure sensor, on the remote circuit

+- 1-406541-5 the RJ45 Ethernet connector plug, on both circuits

+- GPIO header: all pins will be soldered to the homemade board for better stability when the homemade board is plugged into the Raspberry PI, but only 4 of the connections are live: ground, voltage, clock and data (i2c protocol).

 For more details on electronics, design and soldering, see the Wiki Hardware page.